BarkBarkBarkBarkBarkBarkBark/VoiceAssistant/Readme.md

 ## OpenAI-Realtime-py
 This module is a cloned GitHub repository implementing OpenAI Realtime.

+It should work out of the box, in console.
+I use Pycharm, but anything should be fine

 Interface: Operates via the console without requiring a graphical user interface, making it suitable for deployments without a display.
 Logging: Integration of logging functionality is recommended.
 Integration: Compatible with the LiveKit script, enhancing its utility.